-Optometrists study at university for at least three years and participate in a full year of training and supervision, called the pre-registration year, before qualifying.
-Once qualified, they have the opportunity to develop their interests in specialist aspects of practice such as contact lenses, eye treatment, low vision, children’s vision and sports vision.
+Optometrists study at university for at least three years and must participate in a period of assessed clinical training in practice, before being deemed to have the knowledge and skills needed to be registered.
+Once registered, they have the opportunity to take further qualifications and develop their interests in specialist areas of practice.

-All optometrists practising in the UK must be registered with the General Optical Council, the profession’s regulatory body, and are listed in the Opticians Register.
-When choosing an optometrist, look out for the letters FCOptom or MCOptom after his or her name.
-It means that optometrist is a fellow or member of the College and adheres to high standards of clinical practice.
+All optometrists practising in the UK must be registered with the General Optical Council, the profession’s regulatory body.
+When choosing an optometrist, look for the letters FCOptom or MCOptom after their name.
+It means that the optometrist is a fellow or member of the College and adheres to high standards of clinical practice.

 Other eye health professionals are: